-- We can prove that max is actually equivalent to mathematical max (adequacy). - Since Dafny functions are both pure and total, we can reason about them using relatively simple techniques: - Calculation by evaluation (e.g. max(2,3)
+- We can prove that max is actually equivalent to mathematical max (adequacy). - Since Dafny functions are both pure and total, we can reason about them using relatively simple techniques: - Calculation by evaluation (e.g. $max(2,3) \hookrightarrow 3$) - Mathematical induction - Structural induction - Reasoning about functions without totality is much harder (and out of scope of this course). - Reasoning about functions that manipulate state is as hard as reasoning about imperative code.

-→ 3)

-- Mathematical induction

-- Structural induction

-- Reasoning about functions without totality is much harder (but doable).

-- Reasoning about functions that manipulate state is as hard as reasoning about imperative code.